 Being a private chef, part of my job is to travel all over the world to cook for people at their homes, offices, vacation villas, or aboard private jets and yachts.
 With all this travel, I get to peer "behind the cabinet doors" in a wide variety of kitchens.
-An essential piece of my job is insuring that no matter where I travel in the world, that I can guarantee the quality of the dish I prepare for you & your guests.
-The secret to quality flavors in your food, is just a few must have "secret ingredients" to always keep on hand in your pantry.
+An essential piece of my job is ensuring that no matter where I travel in the world, that I can guarantee the quality of the dish I prepare for you & your guests.
+The secret to quality flavors in your food is just a few must-have "secret ingredients" to always keep on hand in your pantry.

 A variety of high quality salts!
 Salt is everything to food... and food is nothing without salt.
 But having a variety of different high quality salts is essential to amazing tasting food.

 If you never learn anything from me, please learn this.
 Take that old round cardboard container of iodized "table salt" that has been in your kitchen cabinet since Abe Lincoln was president, and THROW IT AWAY!
 Iodized "table salt" has NO PLACE in a kitchen...
 EVER.

 The perfect replacement for table salt is Diamond Crystal Kosher salt.
 Kosher salt comes in a couple of different forms, mainly coarse grind, or fine grind.
 I always prefer coarse grind or coarse flake.
 Not only does this salt have a more refined flavor than traditional old round cardboard container salt, but it also doesn't contain iodine, which many people, including yours truly, are highly allergic to.